 Check to see that you are following the code.

 You may want to check the way you are handling each box in your Heart of Dakota guide.
 Doing this will help you be more effective overall.
 The ‘S’, ‘T’, and ‘I’ codes are a good guideline for me on how to handle each box.
 Hopefully they will be for you too!
-Try following the code, and see if it helps your day run more smoothly.
+Try following the code, and see if the flow of independence and teacher involvement helps your day run more smoothly.